mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="q4"></a>

-* **Question 4:** RAxML reports that 1.61% of the characters in the 16s alignment are undetermined.
+* **Question 4:** The likelihood may or may not be identical.
+If it is different from the previously inferred likelihood, it is worth comparing the parameter estimates for the substitution model between the two analyses.
+In my analysis, all parameter estimates differed slightly, indicating that this relatively small dataset may not be informative enough to estimate all parameters reliably.

 <a name="q5"></a>

-* **Question 5:** On my MacBook Pro, about 0.2 seconds are required per bootstrap replicate.
-This may differ on other machines, and it may depend on whether you compiled the AVX, SSE3, or standard version of RAxML.
+* **Question 5:** The bootstrap support values indicate that most nodes of the phylogeny are not particularly reliable.
+Only few nodes are supported with moderately strong values above 90 (meaning that more than 90% of the bootstrap replicates included this node), and some nodes are supported even with support values below 50.
+This overall low support for this phylogeny is not surprising given that it was built from a short alignment of a single marker.
+One of the most strongly supported nodes is the monophyly of Neotropical cichlid fishes, combining *Cichla temensis*, *Geophagus brasiliensis*, and *Herichthys cyanoguttatus*.

 <a name="q6"></a>

-* **Question 6:** The bootstrap support values indicate that most nodes of the phylogeny are not reliable at all.
-Only few nodes are supported with even moderate support values, such as a support value of 71 for the monophyly of the three Neotropical cichlid fishes.
-Some node values are even as low as 0, meaning that none of the phylogenies built from bootstrapped alignments recovered this clade found in the phylogeny based on the original alignment.
-However, the low support for this phylogeny is not surprising given that it was built from a short alignment of a single marker.
+* **Question 6:** IQ-TREE should have selected "TPM2+F+I+G4" as the best-fitting model for the first codon position (partition "codon1"), "K3P+I+G4" for the second codon position (partition "codon2"), and "TPM2u+F+R3" for the third codon position (partition "codon3").
+More information about these models can be found at [http://www.iqtree.org/doc/Substitution-Models](http://www.iqtree.org/doc/Substitution-Models).
+If the lines reporting the models are separated or followed by warnings about log-likelihoods, these may indicate that in some cases, the best likelihoods were not found.
+In such cases, rerunning the analysis may solve the issue, but that is not needed for this tutorial.

 <a name="q7"></a>

-* **Question 7:** Each bootstrap replicate now takes about 0.7 seconds on my MacBook Pro.
+* **Question 7:** The *RAG1* phylogeny indeed seems to be more reliable than the 16S phylogeny, which may not be surprising given the longer length of the *RAG1* alignment.
+Some nodes are even supported with the maximum bootstrap support of 100, such as the monophyly of the six representatives of African cichlid fishes (*Tylochromis polylepis*, *Oreochromis niloticus*, *Ectodus descampsii*, *Neolamprologus brichardi*, *Maylandia zebra*, and *Pundamilia nyererei*).

 <a name="q8"></a>

-* **Question 8:** The rag1 phylogeny indeed seems to be more reliable than the 16s phylogeny, which would not be surprising given the longer length of the rag1 alignment.
-Some nodes are even supported with the maximum bootstrap support of 100, such as the monophyly of the six representatives of African cichlid fishes (*Tylochromis polylepis*, *Oreochromis niloticus*, *Ectodus descampsii*, *Neolamprologus brichardi*, *Maylandia zebra*, and *Pundamilia nyererei*).
+* **Question 8:** In my analysis, 62 topological rearrangements were required to convert one of the two trees into the other.
+This number might be slightly different if, due to stochastic variation, different trees were identified as maximum-likelihood trees.

 <a name="q9"></a>

-* **Question 9:** 66 topological rearrangements are required to convert one of the two trees into the other.

-<a name="q10"></a>

-* **Question 10:** Against our expectation, the overall node support is slightly lower for the phylogeny based on the concatenated alignment compared to that based on the rag1 alignment only (62.9 compared to 64.9).
-This could be due to stochastic effects or it could indicate conflict between the two alignments, which could arise if the evolutionary histories of the two genes would in fact differ even though few species in these phylogenies are very closely related to each other.
+* **Question 9:** The overall node support should be slightly higher in the joint analysis of 16S and *RAG1*, compared to that based on the *RAG1* alignment only (85.3 compared to 84.9).
+This could be due to stochastic effects or it could indicate that the increased size of the dataset in fact improves the phylogenetic resolution.
+Note that most phylogenies published these days are based on far larger datasets than the ones used here, assuming that the additional information in fact improves the analysis (this sounds obvious, but has actually been discussed controversially in recent years - the issue will be dealt with in more detail in other tutorials; e.g. in [Maximum-Likelihood Species-Tree Inference](../ml_species_tree_inference/README.md)).